CoryWBoris/AbletonAutoColor/README.md

 **Future Updates:**

-I'd like to make a GUI for choosing the colors you want to apply automatically.
+I'd like to make a graphical interface for choosing the colors you want to apply automatically.
 For now, with just a tiny bit of typing, you can add the colors to the dictionary in this script.

 **Donations Welcome!**
 - Paypal: tromboris@gmail.com